 Join our community of donors

 The School Breakfast Program relies on gifts we receive from our community of donors.
-We use these funds to procure the nutritious meals we serve and to coordinate the many moving bodies that keep our program running – especially our volunteers and facilitators.
+We use these funds to procure the nutritious meals we serve and to coordinate the many moving bodies that keep our program running.

 Any gift, no matter the amount, one-time or monthly, is always welcome.